wncc/backend-101/README.md

-## At the end of this session, you will learn
+## In this session, you will learn

 - **Backend Basics**
   - Need for backend